-MCSO requests a change in compliance assessment methodology and requests compliance with Paragraph 194.
+MSCO requests a change in compliance assessment methodology to focus on "completed misconduct investigations" and requests compliance with Paragraph 194.

 Paragraph 195.
 Within six months of the entry of this Order, the Professional Standards Bureau shall include sufficient trained personnel to fulfill the requirements of this Order.